maarten-pennings/303WIFILC01/6-webcfg/readme.md

 - Record the URL of the sheet, in my case that is `https://docs.google.com/spreadsheets/d/1mcsbrp1kGm0c29l3nXLqQ833ojlBLRUvd5v7cRqZNAw/edit#gid=0`.
-  Two number are important, the long number in the middle `1mcsbrp1kGm0c29l3nXLqQ833ojlBLRUvd5v7cRqZNAw` and the short number at the end after gid `0`.
+  Two number are important, the long number in the middle `1mcsbrp1kGm0c29l3nXLqQ833ojlBLRUvd5v7cRqZNAw` and the short number at the end (after gid) `0`.
 The long number identifies the spreadsheet, the short number the tab.
   The short number is `0` for the first tab of a spreadsheet, but subsequent tabs have wilder numbers like `1520656455`.
 - This spreadsheet will only be accessible with your google account.
   It is not nice to have to enter your google credentials in the ESP8266 firmware.
   Instead we make the spreadsheet _public_: click the green Share button in the upper right corner.
+  Two windows pop up: the top one to share the file with people by name.
+  We need the bottom one to share with "Anyone with the link".
   ![Share spreadsheet](share-anyone-viewer.png)

-  Two windows pop up: the top one to share the file with people by name.
-  We need the bottom one to share with "Anyone with the link", but for a bit of added safety "Viewer" access rights.
+  Click that one, and for a bit of added safety ensure "Viewer" access rights.
-- We do not need to copy the URL, because it is similar to the long and short number above, and we need to tweak it anyhow.
+- We do not need to "Copy link", because the URL is similar to the long and short number above, and we need to tweak it anyhow.
-- We are done, we can close the browser.
+  So, we are done, and we can close the browser.

-The URL we need is then
+The URL we will use (download tab as CSV) is then

 > `https://docs.google.com/spreadsheets/d/` [long number] `/export?format=csv&gid=` [short number]

+I found this via the File > Download > Comma Separated Values (and having developer console open to capture the URL).

-In our case that would be
+In our case the URL would be

 > `https://docs.google.com/spreadsheets/d/1mcsbrp1kGm0c29l3nXLqQ833ojlBLRUvd5v7cRqZNAw/export?format=csv&gid=0`

-Try it out by clicking this [link](https://docs.google.com/spreadsheets/d/1mcsbrp1kGm0c29l3nXLqQ833ojlBLRUvd5v7cRqZNAw/export?format=csv&gid=0)
+Try it out by clicking this [link](https://docs.google.com/spreadsheets/d/1mcsbrp1kGm0c29l3nXLqQ833ojlBLRUvd5v7cRqZNAw/export?format=csv&gid=0) to mimic the ESP and download the CSV.

-If you have `wget` on your machine you can also try it
+If you have `wget` on your machine you can also try it on the command line.

 ```bash
 maarten@Desktop-Maarten MINGW64 ~/Desktop